Costamare: MV Rena

 In October 2011 the MV Rena, carrying 1,368 containers, as well as 1,700 tonnes of heavy fuel oil and 200 tonnes of marine diesel, ran aground on the Astrolabe Reef near Tauranga, New Zealand.
-The resulting oil spill was labelled New Zealand's "worst ever environmental disaster".
-According to Costamare "the Captain was an experienced Master and had an exemplary record.
+The resulting oil spill was labelled New Zealand's "worst ever environmental disaster"; the ship's captain—"an experienced master" with "an exemplary record", according to Costamare—was charged for "operating a vessel in a manner causing unnecessary danger or risk".
 The ship was fully certified and had been inspected by the Flag State and New Zealand Port State Control (in August and September 2011 respectively).
 They found no problems.

 On 25 May 2012, the captain and navigation officer of the Rena at the time of the incident, appeared in Tauranga District Court for sentencing.
-Each was sentenced to 7 months imprisonment after being found guilty under the Maritime Transport Act for operating a vessel in a manner likely to cause danger, under the Resource Management Act (RMA) for discharging a contaminant and three charges under the Crimes Act for willfully attempting to alter the course of justice by altering ship's documents after the grounding.
+Each was sentenced to seven months imprisonment after being found guilty under the Maritime Transport Act for operating a vessel in a manner likely to cause danger, under the Resource Management Act (RMA) for discharging a contaminant and three charges under the Crimes Act for willfully attempting to alter the course of justice by altering ship's documents after the grounding.
 Owners Daina Shipping, a subsidiary of Costamare, was reported to have spent 235 million NZD on the salvage and cleanup operations.